Vaishnavimarupaka26/amazon-clone-fullstack/README.md

 Clone the repository to your local machine:

 **Built With**
-MongoDB - The database used
+1. MongoDB - The database used,
-Express.js - The web framework used for the backend React.js - The frontend library used
+2.Express.js - The web framework used for the backend, 3.React.js - The frontend library used,
-Node.js - The runtime environment used
+4.Node.js - The runtime environment used,

 **Image Sources**